 Defining the total weight as $w(i) = w_{-}(i) + w_{+}(i)$, the AP estimator for the gradient takes the form

 For sequences of random variables, the AP estimator is applied iteratively along the sampled sequence.
 At step~$s$, the primal sample~$i_s$ is drawn from the conditional distribution $p(I_s \mid I_{\le s-1} = i_{\leq s-1})$ by inverse transform sampling using a uniform random variable~$u_s$.
 For the alternative path, two options arise at each step.
 First, a new alternative path may be generated by applying the procedure outlined above.
 This yields an alternative sample~$j_s \neq i_s$ with an associated boundary-shift weight $w_s$.
 Second, an existing alternative path~$j_{\le s-1}$ with weight $w_{\leq s-1}$ generated at an earlier step may be continued.
 In this case, the alternative sample~$j_s$ is obtained by sampling from the distribution $p(I_s \mid I_{\le s-1} = j_{\leq s-1})$ using the \emph{same} uniform random variable~$u_s$ as for the primal path.
+Importantly, the distribution is conditioned on the existing alternative path $j_{\leq s-1}$ instead of the primal path $i_{\leq s-1}$.
 The estimator selects between generating a new alternative path at step~$s$ and continuing an existing one by sampling according to their relative weights.
 Specifically, the new alternative is chosen with probability $w_s / w_{\le s}$, while the existing alternative is continued with probability $w_{\le s-1} / w_{\le s}$, where $w_{\le s} = w_{\le s-1} + w_s$.
-Once selected, the alternative path is propagated forward in the same manner at subsequent steps, as illustrated in Fig.~\ref{fig:estimator_illustration}d through the alternative path update.
+Once selected, the alternative path is propagated forward in the same manner at subsequent steps.

-In the Gillespie SSA, the AP procedure described above is used to obtain the gradient contribution associated with the sampling of the reaction channels and the corresponding updates of the molecule count (upper half of Fig.~\ref{fig:estimator_illustration}d).
-The contribution from the stochastic waiting times is treated separately through the accumulation of the time score as discussed in context of the SF~estimator (lower half of Fig.~\ref{fig:estimator_illustration}d).
+In the Gillespie SSA, the AP procedure described above is used to obtain the gradient contribution associated with the sampling of the reaction channels.
+The gradient contribution of the stochastic waiting times is discussed in the section on time-dependent observables.